Error bounds for model reduction of feedback-controlled linear stochastic dynamics on Hilbert spaces: Introduction

 To fix ideas, let $(M_t)_{t\ge 0}$ be a square-integrable mean zero L\'evy process and let $(\mathcal F_t)_{t \ge 0}$ be its induced filtration.
 For control functions $u \in L^2_{\operatorname{ad}}(\Omega \times (0,T))$ with values in $\mathbb{R}^{m}$, we study the differential equations

-on some separable Hilbert space $X$.
-In \eqref{eq:OU} the process is allowed to take values in a space $\mathbb{R}^d$, whereas in equation \eqref{eq:bil} the L\'evy process is assumed to be scalar \footnote{This assumption is only to simplify the notation in this article and an adaptation to multiple noise terms $\sum_{i=1}^{l} N_i Z^{\operatorname{lin}}_t \ dM^{i}_t$ is straightforward}.
+{for $t\in (t_0,T)$ on some separable Hilbert space $X$.
+We will mostly consider the case $t_0=0$, and throughout the paper we use the labels ``ou'' for Ornstein-Uhlenbeck processes and ``lin'' for linear systems with multiplicative noise that are sometimes also referred to as ``bilinear'' in the literature (e.g. \cite{BD11}).} In \eqref{eq:OU} the process is allowed to take values in $\mathbb{R}^d$, whereas in equation \eqref{eq:bil} the L\'evy process is assumed to be scalar\footnote{This assumption is only to simplify the notation in this article and an adaptation to multiple noise terms $\sum_{i=1}^{l} N_i Z^{\operatorname{lin}}_t \ \mathrm dM^{i}_t$ is straightforward.}.
 The precise assumptions we impose on the OU process \eqref{eq:OU} are stated in Section \ref{sec:stoch} and for equation \ref{ass:lin} in Section \ref{sec:bilstoch}.
 Most of the notation will be explained in Section \ref{sec:Not}.
 In the equations above $B: \mathbb R^m \rightarrow X$, is the linear \emph{input operator}.
-We are interested in outputs $CZ_{t}$, where $C:X \rightarrow \mathcal H$ is the linear \emph{output operator}.
+In general, we are interested in outputs $CZ_{t}$, where $C:X \rightarrow \mathcal H$ is the linear \emph{output operator}.

-Reduced order models, based on balanced truncation, for (uncontrolled) Ornstein-Uhlenbeck processes $(Z^{\operatorname{ou}}_t)$ have been considered in \cite{FR2}.
-Controlled processes $(Z^{\operatorname{lin}}_t)$ have been extensively studied within the standard stochastic balanced truncation framework and we refer the reader to \cite{BH18,BR15,BD} and references therein for a general overview.
+The study of controlled Ornstein-Uhlenbeck processes \eqref{eq:OU} is of great practical relevance and has various applications such as interest rates models \cite{V} or pair trading in mathematical finance \cite{ES}, and Langevin equations in physics \cite{K}.
+Such processes are also considered to model random perturbations of linear deterministic systems \cite{HNS}.
+Linear stochastic differential equations with multiplicative noise generalizes a dissipative geometric Brownian motion and has multiple applications in mathematical finance, where, most prominently, such equations describe stock prices in the Black-Scholes model \cite{H}.
+Examples involving SPDEs include stochastic variants of the linearized Navier-Stokes equations \cite{Donev2014}, stochastic polymer models \cite{Medina1989}, or the Kushner-Stratonovich equations of nonlinear filtering \cite{Bucy1965}.